Ben E. King: Solo career

-King's records continued to place well on the Billboard Hot 100 chart until 1965.
+King's records continued to place well on the Billboard Hot 100 chart until the mid-1960s.
 British pop bands began to dominate the pop music scene, but King still continued to make R&B hits.
-Some of these hits include "What is Soul?", "Tears, Tears, Tears", "So Much Love", and "Til I Can't Take It Anymore".
-In 1975, King made a comeback on the top 40 Billboard Hot 100 chart with the Disco hit "Supernatural Thing".
-"Supernatural Thing" peaked at number 5 on Billboard Hot 100 and peaked at number 1 on the Billboard R&B Charts.
+Some of these hits include "What is Soul?", "Tears, Tears, Tears", and "Till I Can't Take It Anymore".
+In 1975, King made a comeback on the Billboard Hot 100 chart with the disco hit "Supernatural Thing": number 5 on Billboard Hot 100 and number 1 on the Billboard R&B chart.
 It was also nominated for a Grammy at the 18th Annual Grammy Awards in 1975 for "best R&B vocal performance, male".
 In 1977, King collaborated with Average White Band in releasing the album Benny & Us.
 The album spawned two top 40 R&B hits, "A Star in the Ghetto" and "Get It Up".

 King returned to the Drifters in late 1982 in the United Kingdom and sang with them until the group's break-up and reorganization in 1986.
 From 1983 until the band's break-up, the other members of this incarnation of the Drifters were Johnny Moore, Joe Blunt, and Clyde Brown.

 A 1986 re-issue of "Stand by Me" followed the song's use as the theme song to the movie Stand By Me and re-entered the Billboard top ten after a 25-year absence.
 This reissue also topped the charts in the United Kingdom and the Republic of Ireland for three weeks in February 1987.
-The reissue also made King the first act to reach the Hot 100's top 10 in the 1950s, 1960s, 1970s, and 1980s, either as a member of an act that reached that high (in this case, The Drifters) or as a solo act that did.
+The reissue also made King the first act to reach the Hot 100's top 10 in the 1950s, 1960s, 1970s, and 1980s, either as a member of an act that reached that high (in this case, the Drifters) or as a solo act that did.